asimkhan0/issues-tracking-api/README.md

 ### Task 4: Implement issue revisions

-Issues being one of the central models of Testlio, it is important to track the changes made to them.
+Issues being one of the central models of -, it is important to track the changes made to them.
 Every time a change is made to an issue, we want to track what exactly was changed, by whom and when.

 Each change is a **revision**, containing the issue current state and the changes made.